Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

-If the local model for $\mathcal H$ has trivial Stokes at $p$ (which is automatic for type (1)), then it has two invariant analytic sections.
+\begin{proof} If the local model for $\mathcal H$ has trivial Stokes at $p$ (which is automatic in the first item, see Lemma \ref{lem:ClosedFormStokes}), then it has two invariant analytic sections.
 By using local trivializations of $\mathcal H$ given in Section \ref{sec:locfac} (see also Remark \ref{rmk:FlatCoord}), we see that this property propagates all along $\vert D\vert$.
 By the way, we get a two-fold section of the bundle; since they are locally attached to the two irreducible components of $Z$, we get actually two distinct global $\mathcal H$-invariant sections.
 It follows from Lemma \ref{lem:MultisectionH} that $\mathcal H$ is defined by a meromorphic closed $1$-form.
 Finally, it follows from Lemma \ref{lem:ClosedFormStokes} that, if defined by a closed $1$-form, then Stokes are trivial at any point $p\in\vert D\vert$. \end{proof}